Create a Podcast RSS Feed Free in 2026

 Can I move to a paid host later?

-Does this work for Spotify?
+Does this method work for Spotify?